 "We don't actually need to give up eating meat to stabilise global temperatures.
 We just need to stop increasing our collective meat consumption.
 But we do need to give up dumping CO2 into the atmosphere.
 Every tonne of CO2 emitted is equivalent to a permanent increase in the methane emission rate.
 Climate policies could be designed to reflect this."
 (Professor Myles Allen)

 Nitrous oxide and carbon dioxide

 Global warming presents an extremely serious threat to food production.
 We believe that it is critical for agriculture to play a fundamental role in reducing society's overall greenhouse gas emissions.
 But the Oxford Martin research will enable policy-makers to focus their efforts on long-lived greenhouse gas emissions from UK agriculture, particularly from carbon dioxide (from farm vehicles, buildings, equipment, imported feed) and nitrous oxide (primarily from artificial fertilisers).

 Mitigating the impact of nitrous oxide and carbon dioxide is achievable.
-Farmwel has proposed that a farmland forest using 5% of farmland should be established to strengthen biodiversity, improve hedgerows, manage water, enrich farm animal environments, improve animal health outcomes, enhance beauty - and sequester carbon.
+Farmwel has proposed that a farmland forest using up to 10% of farmland should be established to strengthen biodiversity, improve hedgerows, manage water, enrich farm animal environments, improve animal health outcomes, enhance beauty - and sequester carbon.

 We have proposed that agriculture should be carbon negative by 2030.
 All farms should be generating clean energy by 2030, for own use and for export to the grid.
 Government should support a full range of clean energy options.
 Each proposal should be considered on a case-by-case basis but a planning presumption in favour of renewables development should be established.
 Community-based schemes should be welcomed.